Robbie has won 15 BRIT Awards

 Robbie has reportedly thoroughly enjoyed living in the Hollywood Hills as he now lives an almost normal life!

 In 2010, we saw a comeback for Robbie Williams in his old band Take That.
-I suspect ‘Angels’ will sneak into the repertoire somehow!
+I suspect Angels will sneak into the repertoire somehow!

 For example, the first chord, a C shaped E major chord, use the low open E to create a big sounding, piano-like chord.

-Go to video lessons: Angels chords.
+Go to Angels chords.

-For complete lyrics, go to Angels lyrics.
+Go to Angels lyrics.

 Including detailed, but bite-sized explanations on how the music theory of each song is applied to the neck.